The following document is still under construction and is subject to changes.

 Normally, a transaction will pass through the following stages:

-- In Progress - the phase when the transaction is being created by the Sending and Receiving wallets.
+- Waiting for counterparty (receiver, sender) - the phase when the transaction is being created by the Sending and Receiving wallets.

-- Confirming - the phase after the transaction was sent to the nodes, but before it is mined.
+- In Progress - the phase after the transaction was sent to the nodes, but before it is mined.

-- Completed - the phase after the transaction is fully mined and confirmed.
+- Completed (sent, received) - the phase after the transaction is fully mined and confirmed.

-Once transaction is complete, the available balance will be updated and the ‘In Progress’ box will disappear.
+Once transaction is complete, the available balance will be updated and the Amount status field will be in normal condition.

-Before starting to send BEAM, please read first about what :ref:’Address’ is.
+Before starting to send BEAM, please read first about what Address is.

 Here is how the process of sending BEAM looks like from a Sender’s perspective: